polyaxon/polyaxon/site/docs/setup/cli.md

 sub_link: "cli"
 date: "2018-10-01"
 meta_title: "How to install Polyaxon CLI"
-meta_description: "Polyaxon CLI is a python command line interface to interact with Polyaxon API."
+meta_description: "Polyaxon CLI is a Python command line interface to interact with Polyaxon API."
 tags:
     - cli
     - install
 sidebar: "setup"
 ---

-Polyaxon CLI is a python command line interface to interact with Polyaxon API.
+Polyaxon CLI is a Python command line interface to interact with Polyaxon API.

 ## Install